John Andrew Tennant Mortlock

 All this material is now accessible through the Information Desk, with co-located services that include family history, newspapers, government publications, indexes, microfilm and fiche reader printer equipment, public PCs, photocopiers and, for rare heritage material, controlled access in the Somerville Reading Room.

 As part of the naming of buildings after the redevelopment in July 2004 the LBSA approved retaining the name Mortlock for a building rather than a collection.
 The Jervois Wing was consequently renamed the Mortlock Wing and the Mortlock Collection recognised as part of the heritage collections of the State Library of South Australia; thus ensuring a strong presence of the name Mortlock on North Terrace.
 The name Jervois is used for the southern room of the Mortlock Wing.
-Details of all building and room names can be found at Building and room names fact sheet.

 The Mortlock Wing now accommodates a range of public functions and services, including exhibitions, conservation and reformatting services, study spaces on the first gallery with wireless internet access, the Crawford Room and the Sir Josiah Symon Library - a fine example of a 19th Century gentleman’s library.
 The Mortlock Wing also provides a home to the Royal Geographical Society of South Australia Library.